Maternity Leave in Texas: How Long It Lasts | Is It Paid?

 TX Maternity Leave Duration

-The answer to how long maternity leave is in Texas depends on whether FMLA guidelines apply, the written policies in your employee handbook, and your disability experience.
+The answer to the question of how long maternity leave is in Texas depends on whether FMLA guidelines apply, the written policies in your employee handbook, and your disability experience.

 The correct response could be zero, twelve weeks, or anything between or above.